ShunSakurai/check_forbidden/README.md

 ## Usage

 ### Overview
-You can open the program by double-clicking Check Forbidden.exe or its alias.
+- You can open the program by double-clicking Check Forbidden.exe or its alias
 - Choose bilingual file(s) by clicking "Bilingual" or by typing / pasting the path to the file
 - Choose a CSV file or a text file containing the list of forbidden terms
 - Choose the path and the name of the result file to be exported or disable exporting by selecting the check box.
 The default is the first bilingual file's path + "checked_result.csv"
 - Click "Run!"
 - The result is displayed in the Command Prompt, and if any matches are found and exporting is enabled, they are also exported into the CSV file
+- Press "Enter" key or click "X" (close) button to exit the program

+![Result](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_result.png)

+### Tips
+- If you type or paste a path into the entry field and press the button afterwards, browsing starts from the path specified in the field
+- The result is displayed for both individual and whole files (as the "Summary")
 - Once the term is found in one file, the program stops searching for that term and starts searching for the next term in the file
-- The result is displayed for both individual and whole files (as the "Summary")
-- Press "Enter" key or click "X" (close) button to exit the program
 - You can re-run the program without closing it
 - If you choose an existing CSV file as the result file, the result will be added to the bottom of it

-![Result](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_result.png)

 ### Options
 You can specify what kind of segments to include in the search range.
 To display the options pane, click on the gear ⚙ icon.
 To hide the pane, click on the triangle ▲ icon.